josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/twain/twain.component.ts (getQuote)" path="testing/src/app/twain/twain.component.ts" region="get-quote"></code-example>

 The `TwainComponent` gets quotes from an injected `TwainService`.
-The component starts the returned `Observable` with a placeholder value \(`'...'`\), before the service can return its first quote.
+The component starts the returned `Observable` with a placeholder value \(`'...'`\), before the service can return the associated first quote.

 The `catchError` intercepts service errors, prepares an error message, and returns the placeholder value on the success channel.
 It must wait a tick to set the `errorMessage` in order to avoid updating that message twice in the same change detection cycle.

-These are all features you'll want to test.
+These are all features you will want to test.

 #### Testing with a spy

-When testing a component, only the service's public API should matter.
+When testing a component, only the public API of the service should matter.
 In general, tests themselves should not make calls to remote servers.
 They should emulate such calls.
 The setup in this `app/twain/twain.component.spec.ts` shows one way to do that: